 Adopt best practices for SEO (search engine optimization).
-When writing article headlines and text, be sure to incorporate the key words and phrases that readers are most likely to type into a search engine.
-For general SEO guidelines, visit [URL TK].
+When writing article headlines and text, be sure to incorporate the keywords and phrases that readers are most likely to type into a search engine.
+For general SEO guidelines, visit the SEO section of this guide.

-Here are a few examples of strong headlines, and why.
+Here are a few examples of strong headlines:

 A Voyage to the Bottom of the Sea in Search of Exploding Rocks